skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/03_guiding_principles_of_an_agile-procurement.md

 Traditional procurement cycles for waterfall software development typically require a significant initial investment in both time and money before any working software is delivered.
 It may even be years before any software is delivered, with the added risk of the software behaving differently than initially expected or not working at all.

-This frontloaded time investment &mdash; combined with the lack of visibility into the development process &mdash; may put the government in a difficult position when the time comes to evaluate the completed software.
+This frontloaded time investment — combined with the lack of visibility into the development process — may put the government in a difficult position when the time comes to evaluate the completed software.
 If the end product doesn't effectively address users' needs, the government is on the hook for the resources that have already been sunk into the project.

 The smaller, shorter contracts in an agile procurement strategy reduce the government's risk.
 With shorter contracts, the period of performance is decreased and the vendor needs to produce value to the government much more rapidly.
 If the government feels that the vendor's products aren't meeting expectations, the government has the flexibility to not extend any option periods.